madisenvo/Social-Network-API/README.md

 ## Description

-This command-line application is a social network API that allows users to share thoughts, react to friends' thoughts, and create a friend list.
+This back-end application is a social network API that allows users to share thoughts, react to friends' thoughts, and create a friend list.

 ## Installation